for

 Our goal is to promote optimal health for children and youth with special health care needs.

-Apply for Service or Make a ReferralAdjusting the Sails is a podcast aimed to discuss the lives and specific challenges children with special health care needs and other disabilities and their families, caregivers, and service providers face, and how to manage those challenges.
-The podcast will serve as a platform for all disability-related topics to be discussed and as a mediator between families and caregivers to share their stories and experiences.
-The podcast will feature guest speakers, panelists, and a variety of program representatives and service providers to offer education and training to the listener.
+Adjusting the Sails is a podcast about the lives and specific challenges children with special healthcare needs and other disabilities face along with their families, caregivers and service providers, and how to manage those challenges.
+The podcast is a platform for all disability-related topics to be discussed and serves as a mediator between families and caregivers, allowing them to share their stories and experiences.
+Adjusting the Sails features guest speakers, panelists and a variety of program representatives and service providers to offer education and training to the listener.

 This podcast is sponsored by the West Virginia Department of Health and Human Resources, Office of Maternal, Child, and Family Health/Children with Special Health Care Needs Program and the West Virginia Family 2 Family Health Information Center and produced by the West Virginia University Center for Excellence in Disabilities.